October 16, 2018

 A rare polio-like virus that can cause paralysis appears to be sweeping its way across the nation, with 62 confirmed cases in 22 states, according to the Centers for Disease Control and Prevention, the Washington Post reported.

-And yes, there are confirmed cases of acute flaccid myelitis (AFM), a nervous system condition that affects mostly children, in Pennsylvania and New Jersey.
+And yes, there are confirmed cases of acute flaccid myelitis (AFM), a nervous system condition that affects mostly children, in Pennsylvania and New Jersey, according to reports.

 According to the CDC, 90 percent of the confirmed cases have affected children 18 years old and younger, with the average age being four, the Post reported.
 The condition resulting in the weakening of one or more limbs, loss of muscle tone and reflexes, facial and eyelid drooping, difficulty moving the eyes, difficulty swallowing, slurred speech and, in the most severe cases, difficulty breathing.
 Viruses, environmental toxins, and genetic disorders are generally to blame for AFM and similar neurologic diseases, according to the CDC.